Home/Fish/Mahi Mahi (Dolphinfish)

 Clinical Encyclopedia

-Mahi Mahi, also known as dolphinfish, is a vibrant, flavorful fish known for its firm texture and mild taste.
-It is rich in protein and essential nutrients, making it a popular choice for health-conscious consumers.
+Mahi Mahi, also known as Dolphinfish, is a vibrant, flavorful fish that is rich in protein and low in fat, making it an excellent choice for a healthy diet.

 Scientific NameCoryphaena hippurus